Differentiability of the pressure in non-compact spaces: Introduction

 \section{Introduction}

 Beginning with the work of Gibbs, the formalism of equilibrium statistical mechanics was developed to address questions and problems related to systems consisting of a large number of particles.
 During the early 1970s, Ruelle and Sinai among others \cite{Dobr, ru, Sinai}, realised that the underlying mathematical structure of this formalism could be successfully applied in the dynamical systems setting.
 The monograph of Bowen \cite{bow} is a remarkable example of how well the formalism is fitted to solving difficult questions in uniformly hyperbolic dynamics.
 The main object of the theory is the \emph{pressure}.
 This is a functional, related to a dynamical system $T:X \to X$, defined on some subsets of the space of real continuous functions.
 One of the main problems in equilibrium statistical mechanics is that of understanding phase transitions.
 In the mathematical context this is related to regularity properties of the pressure.
 If $T$ is a continuous map and $X$ a compact space, several authors have studied this problem \cite{ip,ru,Wal92}.
 For example, Walters \cite{Wal92} proved that for systems with upper semi-continuous entropy map the lack of differentiability of the pressure is related to the non-uniqueness of equilibrium measures.
+As Walters showed, Gateaux differentiability of the pressure is related to the concept of a \emph{tangent functional}, which in good settings coincide with equilibrium measures.
+In Section~\ref{ssec:tangnoteq} we give an example of a tangent functional which is not an equilibrium measure.

-Moreover, as observed in \cite[Section 3]{ip}, it follows from a result of Mazur that the pressure is Gateaux differentiable in a residual set of the space of continuous functions, see Proposition \ref{thm_topo}.
+As observed in \cite[Section 3]{ip}, it follows from a result of Mazur that the pressure is Gateaux differentiable in a residual set of the space of continuous functions, see Proposition \ref{thm_topo}.
 For uniformly hyperbolic systems, Ruelle \cite{ru} proved that when restricted to H\"older functions the pressure is differentiable at every point.
-It can also be shown (see Proposition \ref{thm:bl}) that in the class of continuous functions, the set at which the pressure is not differentiable is Aronszajn null.
+We show (see Proposition \ref{thm:bl}) that in the class of continuous functions, the set at which the pressure is not differentiable is also Aronszajn null.
 In Section~\ref{ssec:SFT} we consider the specific case of sub-shifts of finite type.
-This is a fundamental example since uniformly hyperbolic systems can be coded with them.
-Most of the thermodynamic formalism for sub-shifts of finite type can be transferred to uniformly hyperbolic systems, see \cite{bow}.
+This is a fundamental example since uniformly hyperbolic systems can be coded with them and thus the thermodynamic formalism for sub-shifts of finite type can be transferred to uniformly hyperbolic systems, see \cite{bow}.
+It also gives us a natural setting to demonstrate when all the standard theory goes through.